 The Temple originally built in the twelfth century in Le Marais was a fortress built by the Knights Templar and owes its name to them.
 It was replaced with a grander and larger fortress in the thirteenth century in what is currently the third arrondissement, an administrative division within France.
 This medieval fortress, called enclos du Temple, originally had a number of buildings that included a small tower called Tour our de César (Caesar’s Tower) and a massive turreted keep, known as Grosse Tour (great tower), which combined is usually referred to as the Temple.

 Over the years, the Temple enclosure underwent a complete metamorphosis in both habit and appearance.
-Some of the towers and walls of the Temple were left standing, but since the time of Henry IV of France, when it began to fall into ruins, instead of being repaired, parts were pulled down and the Palace of the Grand Prior and a number of other hotels were built in its place.
-The Temple enclosure also lost its warlike traditions and became a peaceful retreat where neither the crown or the Paris municipality could interfere.
-This meant that within the Temple enclosure not only was there no interference from the Crown or the municipality but also complete freedom and no taxes.
+Some of the towers and walls of were left standing, but since the time of Henry IV of France, when it began to fall into ruins, instead of being repaired, parts were pulled down and the Palace of the Grand Prior and a number of other buildings built in its place.
+The fortress also lost its warlike tradition and became a peaceful retreat where neither the crown or the Paris municipality could interfere.
+This meant that within the enclosure not only was there no interference from the Crown or the municipality but also complete freedom and no taxes.

 During the time of the Templars, the great tower had been used as a treasury, but by the time of the French Revolution, it was a prison, along with the adjacent smaller tower.
 At the time, the tower was 150 feet in height, with an interior of from 30 to 35 feet either way.
 It also had small windows and walls nine feet thick, which made the chambers within it extraordinarily gloomy.
 There were also four floors, accessed by a staircase that wound up one of the four turrets at angles.
-It was into this gloomy, smaller tower the following people were imprisoned beginning on 13 August 1792.
+It was into this gloomy, smaller tower the royal family was placed on 13 August 1792.
 One description written about the accommodations there stated:

 - Madame Élisabeth was removed on 9 May 1794 and guillotined a day later.